sourcegraph/sourcegraph-public-snapshot/monitoring/README.md

 It also takes care of the following:

 - Graphs within rows are sized appropriately
-- Alerts visualization through the [`ObservableAlertDefinitions` API](./monitoring/README.md#observablealertdefinition):
+- Alerts visualization through the [`ObservableAlertDefinition` API](./monitoring/README.md#type-observablealertdefinition):
   - Overview graphs for alerts (both Sourcegraph-wide and per-service)
   - Threshold lines for alerts of all levels are rendered in graphs
 - Formatting of units, labels, and more (using either the defaults, or the [`ObservablePanelOptions` API](./monitoring/README.md#type-observablepaneloptions))